 Local authorities did not have direct powers to raise revenue from their own sources under the Constitution, and their power to raise OSR was subject to its being provided for under regional laws.
-In this regard, section 142 of the independence Constitution required regional assemblies to pass laws to authorise local government authorities to impose: personal income taxes on persons resident within a local government's jurisdiction (concurrently with the national government); rates on land or buildings within the local government area (as well as contributions in lieu of rates from national government entities); poll taxes on their residents; entertainment taxes; and royalties from common minerals.
-97 However, as pointed out above, the Constitution imposed limits on the extent of a local government's power to raise its own revenue by capping annual personal income tax at Ksh 600 and poll tax at Ksh 100.
-98 A local authority's revenue bases were also limited by the power granted to Parliament to exempt
+In this regard, section 142 of the Independence Constitution required regional assemblies to pass laws to authorise local government authorities to impose: personal income taxes on persons resident within a local government's jurisdiction (concurrently with the national government); rates on land or buildings within the local government area (as well as contributions in lieu of rates from national government entities); poll taxes on their residents; entertainment taxes; and royalties from common minerals.
+However, as pointed out above, the Constitution imposed limits on the extent of a local government's power to raise its own revenue by capping annual personal income tax at Ksh 600 and poll tax at Ksh 100.
+A local authority's revenue bases were also limited by the power granted to Parliament to exempt

-96 Republic of Kenya (1966) 28.
+&lt;sup>95 Republic of Kenya (1966) 28.

-95 Republic of Kenya (1966) 28.
+&lt;sup>96 Republic of Kenya (1966) 28.

-97 See also, Constitution (1963), s 143(2) as read with s 142(11).
+&lt;sup>97 See also, Constitution (1963), s 143(2) as read with s 142(11).

-98 Constitution (1963), s 142(5) & s 142(8).
+&lt;sup>98 Constitution (1963), s 142(5) & s 142(8).

 entertainments of a national character from taxation by a local government authority.
-99 The discretion of local government authorities to raise own revenue was further limited by power bestowed on a region's assembly to dictate the scale/rates, principles applied, as well as the manner of levying of taxes, duties, rates or fees by local government authorities.
-100 Therefore, although they may have had a level of autonomy over their OSR, such autonomy was closely restricted.
+The discretion of local government authorities to raise own revenue was further limited by power bestowed on a region's assembly to dictate the scale/rates, principles applied, as well as the manner of levying of taxes, duties, rates or fees by local government authorities.Therefore, although they may have had a level of autonomy over their OSR, such autonomy was closely restricted.

 Moreover, although the Constitution stated that the proceeds of any revenue raised by or on behalf of a local government authority belonged to it, regional laws were allowed to require that a fixed amount or proportion of such revenues be paid to the relevant region to be part of that region's revenue.
 The fact that no national standards or uniform rate was applied nationally meant that regions were open to apply varying rates, thus translating to less revenue autonomy for those local authorities bearing higher rates.
 However, where a local authority considered the amount demanded from it by a region excessive, it had the right of appeal to the Senate's standing advisory committee, which had the power to either direct the local authority to pay as demanded, or pay a reasonable smaller amount.
-The senate is a local authority to pay as demanded, or pay a reasonable smaller amount.

-However, the post-independence Constitutional amendments repealed all revenue-raising powers of local government authorities in so far as these were drawn from and based on regional laws.103 The revenue autonomy of the succeeding local authorities is discussed below.
+However, the post-independence Constitutional amendments repealed all revenue-raising powers of local government authorities in so far as these were drawn from and based on regional laws.
+The revenue autonomy of the succeeding local authorities is discussed below.